 To help your child feel comfortable for his or her first visit, we recommend playing “dentist.”
 You can count your child’s teeth and then switch roles to let him count yours.
 You can explain that the dentist will take “special pictures” of her teeth, but don’t try to explain X-rays.
 We also find that it helps to bring younger children along to the office for visits for yourself or older siblings so they can familiarize themselves with the office and procedures.

 Call Dentistry in Streetsville today.
 You can learn more about our services and schedule your child’s appointment with our family dentist in Mississauga.
+To understand more about our offering of family dental services in Mississauga, please read below to learn about general teeth development and recommendations for children based on their age groups.

 Newborns & Infants